+Data centres underpin almost every aspect of modern life, from social networking to government services, from air traffic control to weather forecasting.
 Data centres don't just support those obviously techie things like Amazon, Facebook, Uber and eBay.
-They are the invisible utility that underpins financial services, retail, travel, healthcare, benefit payments, weather forecasting and entertainment Data centres underpin almost every aspect of modern life, from social networking to government services, from air traffic control to weather forecasting.
-Data centres don't just support those obviously techie things like Amazon, Facebook, Uber and eBay.
 They are the invisible utility that underpins financial services, retail, travel, healthcare, benefit payments, weather forecasting and entertainment.
 They also underpin our future because a successful digital economy needs state-of-the-art digital infrastructure.
 So, turning off data centres is likely to impact things like electricity, fuel and water supply, communications, transport logistics, air traffic control, food distribution, supermarket stock control, medical records, internet, broadcasting, emergency services, financial transactions, security - and that is just for starters.
-We are so reliant on data centres in our everyday lives that it is almost impossible to envisage a world in which they don't exist.
+In fact we are so reliant on data centres in our everyday lives that it is almost impossible to envisage a world in which they don't exist.